Nationals vs. Phillies Player Props Betting Odds

 Candelario Stats

 - Candelario has 17 doubles, two triples, seven home runs, 18 walks and 28 RBI (56 total hits).
-He's also stolen one base.
+He's also swiped one base.

 Candelario Recent Games